vatsalsmehta/vatsal-mehta/README.md

 ### About Me 🚀

-- 🎓 Former Cloud and Data Science Engineer at [SkillingYou EdTechnologies](www.skillingyou.com).
+- 🎓 Former Cloud and Data Science Engineer at [SkillingYou EdTechnologies Pvt Ltd](www.skillingyou.com).
 Former Machine Learning Intern at [Society of AI](https://www.societyofai.in/)

 - 👨‍💻  A 20-year-old Software Enthusiast with experience of more than 1.5 years in the Corporate World.